 Usability Testing Process

 The process of testing usability has the following phases –

 In this phase, the goals of testing usability are distinguished.
 You need to determine the vital functionalities and objectives of your design.
-The method for testing usability, the demographics of the users, and formats for test reports are also distinguished.
+The method for testing usability, the demographics of the users, and the formats for test reports are also distinguished.

 In this phase, you recruit the users as per your plan for testing usability.
 However, finding users that match your demographic and professional profiles can be time-consuming.

 In this phase, executing various methods for testing usability occurs.